bsvveen/Aurelia-Typescript-Skeleton-4VS/README.md

   npm install tsd -g
 ```

-  > **Note:** jspm must be installed globally, but a local version will also be installed to ensure a compatible version is used for the project.
+  > **Note:** Jspm must be installed globally, but a local version will also be installed to ensure a compatible version is used for the project.

-  > **Note:** Sometimes jspm queries GitHub to install packages, but GitHub has a rate limit on anonymous API requests.
+  > **Note:** Sometimes Jspm queries GitHub to install packages, but GitHub has a rate limit on anonymous API requests.
-If you receive a rate limit error, you need to configure jspm with your GitHub credentials.
+If you receive a rate limit error, you need to configure Jspm with your GitHub credentials.
 You can do this by executing
 `jspm registry config github` and following the prompts.
-If you choose to authorize jspm by an access token instead of giving your
+If you choose to authorize Jspm by an access token instead of giving your
 password (see GitHub `Settings > Personal Access Tokens`), `public_repo` access for the token is required.

-  > **Note:** this project is not using Gulp.

 * Install the required modules and typescript definitions, from the project folder, execute the following commands: